slathwal/diabetes_canada_project/README.md

 ### Most important features associated with diabetes

-The 8 features that are common in top 10 features from both Logistic Regression and CatBoost are: 1.
-DHHGAGE - Age 2.
-CCC_080 - Took medication for high blood cholestrol/lipids in the last one month 3.
-GEN_005 - Perceived Health - Excellent, very good, good, fair, poor 4.
-CCC_070 - Took medication for high blood pressure in the last one month 5.
-ALC_015 - Frequency of drinking alcohol in the last 12 months 6.
-HWTDGBCC - BMI classification - underweight or overweight/obese 7.
-DHH_SEX - Sex at birth 8.
-SDCDVFLA - Are you a visible minority
+The 8 features that are common in top 10 features from both Logistic Regression and CatBoost are:

+1. DHHGAGE - Age
+2. CCC_080 - Took medication for high blood cholestrol/lipids in the last one month
+3. GEN_005 - Perceived Health - Excellent, very good, good, fair, poor
+4. CCC_070 - Took medication for high blood pressure in the last one month
+5. ALC_015 - Frequency of drinking alcohol in the last 12 months
+6. HWTDGBCC - BMI classification - underweight or overweight/obese
+7. DHH_SEX - Sex at birth
+8. SDCDVFLA - Are you a visible minority

--   Age is the most important feature in both models.
+Age is the most important feature in both models.
 The top 5 features are also common in both models, though the order of importance differs slightly.

-## Conclusions {#conclusions}
+## Conclusions

 Predictive machine learning is a powerful tool to extract useful associations between features from surveys, even when data are collected for generic purposes.
 For example, community health survey data gathers diabetes status as only one of the features, but we were able to recover known lifestyle and health factors associated with diabetes from these data in an unbiased manner.

 The predictive models themselves may not be very useful because there is an upper limit to the predictive power because of the fact that all features the remained in the data after pre-processing are discrete.
 It is also known that features such as blood sugar level are highly predictive of diabetes status, but are absent from the community health survey data.

-## Working Notes {#working-notes}
+## Working Notes

 2025/05/25 - 27 Clean up the notebooks, save figures, complete the Readme file.